amihart/DSLinux-Ports/README.md

 tar -xvf package.tar -C /
 ```

 You can run coreutils-init.sh to copy files from coreutils to the /usr/bin/ folder, which enables some useful commands like `wc`. `base64`, and `bc`.
 Inside of the www/ folder you may find some redundant packages that are also in coreutils.
-Try one of these redundant ports if one of the coreutils ones are buggy.
+Try one of these redundant ports if you want a later version.

 ## Lua